yangzi4/gPCA/README.md

 # Data

-dataset_20140_measured: measured and basal levels of phosphorylated AKT and ERK
+dataset_20140_measured: measured and basal levels of phosphorylated AKT and ERK, from http://lincs.hms.harvard.edu/niepel-bmcbiol-2014/